ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](seq_clone_list.gif)](seq_clone_list.gif)

-If the images in a range are reversed (after negative indexes are converted to a actual image index), the extracted images is also reversed, as part of the process.
+If the images in a range are reversed (after negative indexes are converted to an actual image index), the extracted images is also reversed, as part of the process.

 ~~~
 convert font_[0-2].gif \( -clone 2-0 \) +append  seq_clone_reversed.gif